Step 1 - Preparation for Election Process, and Supporting Information

 The following information should be provided to you by the board:

-β The election date.
+- The election date.
 School trustee 2016 triennial elections must be held between 13 May and 10 June 2016.
 The common election date has been set at 3 June 2016.
 As this date was chosen to ensure the best possible ﬁt of tasks and dates, any variance from this date will require you to set a different election timetable.
-Please go to www.trustee-election.co.nz to calculate your election dates.
+Please use the Election Planner tool to calculate your election dates.

 You should then open an election ﬁle, which will subsequently be held by the school administration and which should include all relevant documentation.